spear-sim/spear/docs/getting_started.md

 ### Clone this repository including submodules

-Our next step is to clone this repository including submodules.
+The first step is to clone this repository including submodules.
 We have found that the _recurse submodules_ features in some Git applications don't always download submodules as expected.
 We therefore recommend using the following commands.

 ```console
 git clone --recurse-submodules https://github.com/isl-org/spear path/to/spear